Szafnauer & Permane to leave amid Alpine shake-up

 Prior to that, he was a senior executive of the team in its previous guise as Force India since 2009.

 Permane has been with Alpine in its various guises for 34 years.
-He started working for the Benetton team in 1989, and moved during its shifting to Renault, then Lotus, back to Renault again and then Alpine from roles as an engineer before becoming sporting director in 2012.
+He started working for the Benetton team in 1989, and moved during its shifting to Renault, then Lotus, back to Renault again and then Alpine.
+He held many engineering roles before becoming sporting director in 2012.

-In that position, he has been central to the way the team runs for the past decade.
+In that position, he has been central to the way the team has been run for the past decade.
 A statement thanked him for his "34 distinguished years at Enstone", the team's base.

 Alpine said both Szafnauer and Permane would stay in position until the end of the Belgian Grand Prix weekend before departing.

-Red Bull team principal Christian Horner said Permane's three decades at the teem was "a truly remarkable achievement".
+Red Bull team principal Christian Horner said Permane's three decades at the team was "a truly remarkable achievement".

 He added: "He has been one of the mainstays of that period and been there through the championship years with Michael Schumacher and Fernando Alonso.